Rodinal Stand Development (How To!) / Rodinal Developer

 The end result..
 I actually much prefer this to my normal developing look for this photo at least.
 Very sharp, highlights not blown (nearly always are usually) and nice contrast and tonal range.
 I’m impressed!

 Rodinal shelf life?
 (How to test)

 Rodinal is regarded by most to have a long shelf life, even if the bottle has been opened and is not air tight.
 A simple way to test if the Rodinal developer is still active is to add a few drop of Rodinal concentrate onto a piece of undeveloped film.
 The film should go black within a few seconds if the Rodinal stock is still good to use.

 Guide to Stand development with Rodinal

-I saw this post and I think it may well be the best description of Stand Development i’ve seen.
-Have a read if you’ve never tried stand developing film
+I saw a post by JB Hildebrand and I think it may well be the best description of Stand Development I’ve seen.
+2022 Update – the tutorial seems to be no longer listed, sorry.
+(I removed the broken link).

 Film roll #2 – Stand development (Contax 645)